Daniel Moloney's practice focuses on high-value and complex litigation and regulatory matters.

-Daniel's practice focuses on commercial and corporate disputes, class actions, investigations, and contentious regulatory matters.
-He has broad experience across industry sectors, including financial services, technology, and energy.
+Daniel has a successful track record acting for corporates, financial institutions, and individual directors and officers in significant commercial disputes, class actions, investigations, and contentious regulatory matters.
+He has broad experience across industry sectors, including financial services, funds, technology, consumer goods, and energy and resources.

-Daniel also advises clients on risk and liability management and regulatory obligations on issues such as ESG (environmental, social, and governance), corruption and bribery, cyber security, sanctions, and AML/CTF.
+Daniel also advises clients on risk and regulatory obligations on issues such as ESG, corruption and bribery, cybersecurity, sanctions, and AML/CTF.

 Australian Government Serious About Data Privacy: Substantial Increases in Fines and Enhanced Regulatory Powers